sujith0408/docker/README.md

 2010 - Docker Inc was founded by Kamel Founadi, Solomon Hykes, and Sebastien Pahl during the Y Combinator Summer 2010 startup incubator group and launched in 2011

-2013 - Docker released
+2013 - Docker released in March 2013

-Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+Docker is a set of platform as a service (PaaS) products.

+Uses OS-level virtualization to deliver software in packages called containers.
+VM uses hardware level virtualization.

 The service has both free and premium tiers.

 The software that hosts the containers is called Docker Engine.

+Docker can be installed on any OS.

+Docker Engine runs natively on Linux distribution.

+Docker is written in Go language.

+Docker

 ![image](https://user-images.githubusercontent.com/51961967/212539254-69c51bd1-5b93-419e-a2f7-fa9b53bcb192.png)

+ Advantages of Docker:
+ No pre-allocation of RAM

+ CI efficiency - same image used across deployment process

+ Less Cost

+ Light Weight - Less resource intensive like RAM, CPU